madebymsi/renjiiiii/README.md

 INTERACT WITH CAUTION, MY HUMOUR CAN MAKE SOME PEOPLE UNCOMFORTABLE.

-im really socially awkward at first so mybad if i make it weird 😓 im 15 atm ^_^ll
+im really socially awkward at first so mybad if i make it weird 😓

+im 15 atm ^_^ i dont know what to really add so feel free to ask anything about me !

-interests: drawing, msi, forsaken atm!!
+interests: msi, forsaken